FAQs for Applicants

 Q: Do I need to transport my harp to the Festival?

 A: Although we encourage harpists to bring their own instruments, distance often prohibits this.
 The Festival works with a harp rental company based in Boston, MA.
-Please contact Grace (firstname.lastname@example.org) and we will arrange for a harp to be brought to campus.
-The participant is still responsible for the rental and cartage fees.
+Please contact Grace (firstname.lastname@example.org) and we will help you arrange for a harp to be brought to campus.
+The student is still responsible for the rental and cartage fees.

 Q: Can I arrive late or leave early?